 Friends of the Mekong:

-Mekong countries, the United States, Australia, the European Union, India (invited), Japan, New Zealand, the Republic of Korea, the Asian Development Bank, the Mekong River Commission Secretariat, and the World Bank coordinate their priorities for the development of the Mekong region as the Friends of the Mekong (FOM).
-The FOM are committed to the shared principles of the Mekong-U.S. Partnership, including values that have underpinned peace and prosperity across the Indo-Pacific region for decades, and to respect the principles of transparency, inclusivity, good governance, ASEAN centrality, multilateralism and the UN-centered international system, a rules-based order with respect for international law, and complementarity with existing cooperation frameworks.
+The Partnership is intended to compliment the work of the Friends of the Mekong (FOM), in whichMekong countries, the United States, Australia, the European Union, India (invited), Japan, New Zealand, the Republic of Korea, the Asian Development Bank, the Mekong River Commission Secretariat, and the World Bank coordinate their priorities for the development of the Mekong sub-region.
+The Partnership acknowledges that the FOM are committed to principles and values shared by the Mekong-U.S. Partnership, including values that have underpinned peace and prosperity across the Indo-Pacific region for decades, and the principles of transparency, inclusivity, good governance, ASEAN centrality, multilateralism, international cooperation and the UN and international system, respect for international lawand a rules-based framework architecture, and complementarity with existing cooperation frameworks.
+The United States serves as a chair of the FOM.

 Structure and Schedule of Meetings: